Budapest Travel Information

 Electrical current is 230 volts, 50Hz.
 European-style two-pin plugs are standard.

 Hungarian (Magyar) is the official language, but German is widely spoken, especially in the areas close to the Austrian border.
 English is spoken in tourist areas and most hotels.

-Taxi drivers and waiters expect a tip of 10 to 15 percent in Hungary.
+Taxi drivers, waiters and other professions in the service industry expect a tip of 10 to 15 percent in Hungary.
 Waiters should be handed the cash, rather than have it left on the table.
-Most people in the service industry expect to be tipped about 10 to 15 percent.

-Most visits to Hungary are trouble-free, but normal precautions against petty crime should be taken.
+Most visits to Hungary are trouble free, but normal precautions against petty crime should be taken.
 Pick pocketing and bag snatching is a risk on crowded public transport and other places frequented by tourists.
-Minimise your chance of being targetted by making use of hotel safes to store valuables and not displaying conspicuous wealth.
-It is also always a good idea to carry copies of important documents like your passport.
-Some bars, clubs and restaurants in Budapest charge outrageous prices by means of scams that target foreigners in particular.
-Be cautious of invitations off the street to dine in certain establishments or of recommendations by taxi drivers who are often in on the scam.
-Some taxi drivers can also overcharge or take passengers on a circuitous route.
-Any political demonstrations should be avoided, as they have led to violence in the past.
+Visitors should make use of hotel safes to store valuables and not display conspicuous wealth.
+It is also always a good idea to carry copies of important documents such as passports.

-Hungarians are generally open and friendly people who will readily strike up conversation.
-Men and women greet each other by shaking hands and close friends kiss each other lightly on each cheek.
+Hungarians are generally open and friendly, readily striking up conversation.
+Men and women greet each other by shaking hands, and close friends kiss each other lightly on each cheek.
 Older men may bow to women and kiss them on the hand.

 Become our Budapest Travel Expert

 We are looking for contributors for our Budapest travel guide.
 If you are a local, a regular traveller to Budapest or a travel professional with time to contribute and answer occasional forum questions, please contact us.